bugcrowd/templates/submissions/description/cross_site_scripting_xss/off_domain/data_uri/Guidance.md

 1. Observe the response showing a 200 OK on the HTTP response

  -->

 <!--
 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.

-This can include a cURL response from the website showing that HTTP is default or HTTPS is not availible.
+This can include a cURL response from the website showing that HTTP is default or HTTPS is not available.
  -->

  <!--